mclehman/FStar/INSTALL-Alternative.md

         $ brew install fstar

-For building and installing the latest F\* development version from GitHub (the `master` branch) instead of the latest release you can do:

-        $ brew install --HEAD fstar

 ### OPAM package (all platforms)###

 **Note:** If you build F\* from sources you will also need to get a Z3